How to resize a window

 - If the window is maximized, arrow down to Restore and press Enter.
 If the window is not maximized, skip to the next step.

 - Press the up or down arrow key if you want to resize the window vertically, or the left or right arrow key if you want to resize horizontally.

 - Once an arrow key is pressed, you can press the same arrow key or the opposite arrow key to resize the window.

 How to resize a window on a Mac

-- Minimize - Clicking this button (yellow circle), which looks like a dash, will collapse the window into the Dock.
+- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window into the Dock.

-- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, will toggle the window between full and nearly full (not maximized) screen.
+- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screen.

 - Custom size - First, make sure that the window is not maximized.
 Then, hover your mouse cursor over the corner, bottom, or top of the window.
 Click and drag to resize the window to the size you desire.